graphql-python/graphql-core/README.md

     python -m pip install graphql-core

-You can also use [pipenv](https://docs.pipenv.org/) for installation in a virtual environment:
+You can also use [poetry](https://github.com/python-poetry/poetry) for installation in a virtual environment:

-    pipenv install graphql-core
+    poetry install

 ## Usage